 Beyond the Hype: How Blockchain Startup Funding is Evolving in India

+Investment into the Indian digital asset space reached a record high in early 2026, driven by a pivot toward infrastructure that solves real-world administrative bottlenecks.
 On March 24, 2026, the Indian ed-tech landscape reached a pivotal milestone.
 Edubuk secured USD 50 million in a funding round spearheaded by Nimbus Capital.
 This infusion marks a definitive transition in the blockchain startup funding ecosystem.
 We are witnessing a move away from the speculative, token-centric models that dominated the 2021 bull cycle, favoring instead a model rooted in tangible AI-powered utility.
 By examining this capital deployment, it becomes clear that investors are prioritizing functional, ledger-based infrastructure over rapid, unsustainable market expansion.
 Source: AI and Blockchain Startup Edubuk Secured USD 50 Million Led by Nimbus Capital.

 The Technical Marriage of AI and Distributed Ledgers